 Thanks for stopping by.

 As an instructor of music theory at the University of Texas at Austin, I taught the core music theory sequence, music appreciation for non-majors, and the complete aural skills sequence.
 While at UT, I received an average course evaluation rating of 4.6/5, placing above both the College of Music and university averages.
-Additionally, I have over two years tutoring music theory and composition to high school students, undergraduates, and life-long learners, ranging from ages 15-75.
+Additionally, I have over two years of tutoring experience in music theory and composition to high school students, undergraduates, and life-long learners, ranging from ages 15-75.

 I look forward to getting to know you and your music!